If you have suffered injury or illness due to somebody else’s negligence, you may be eligible for compensation.

 5. What Are Their Terms of Payment and Service?

-Before you decide and engage a law firm, make sure you fully understand their terms of service and what will be charged or deducted from you in terms of fees once a final settlement is made.
+Before you decide and engage a law firm, make sure you fully understand their terms of service and what will be charged or deducted from you in terms of fees once a final settlement or recovery is made.
 Avoid hidden surprises by carefully reading all the terms and conditions in your client agreement, and always feel confident to flag anything you don’t feel you fully understand.

 Many firms will handle your claim on a “no-win, no-fee” basis.
 Also known as a “contingency fee” arrangement, this agreement states you won’t have to pay anything for an attorney’s services unless your claim is successful.
 However, it is always important to know what percentage of your final settlement a firm intends to take as their fee and if they charge additional fees — or engage another firm entirely — if you choose to take your injury claim to trial.

 Choosing a personal injury lawyer is not a decision you want to rush.
-However, it’s vital to do due diligence to avoid signing your case to a lawyer, only to discover you can’t trust them to fight for a fair settlement.
+However, it’s vital to do due diligence to avoid signing your case to a lawyer only to discover you can’t trust them to fight for a fair settlement.